mystic-ai/pipeline/README.md

     sh setup.sh

-With this you should be set to work.
-This sets up dependencies and pre-commit hooks and pre-push hooks.
+With this you should be good to go.
+This sets up dependencies, pre-commit hooks and pre-push hooks.